 In the matter before paragraph (1), the words "and entered into" are omitted as unnecessary.

-In paragraph (1), the words "under the contract" are
+entered into" are omitted as unnecessary.
 In paragraph (1), the words "under the contract" are substituted for "used in the performance of the contract" in 41:35(a) to eliminate unnecessary words and for consistency in the chapter.
 The words "Sections 35 to 45 of this title shall apply to all contracts entered into pursuant to invitations for bids issued on or after ninety days from June 30, 1936" in 41:45 are omitted as obsolete.